victornas91/victornas91/README.md

 ### 🌱 I’m currently learning

-- Dotnet and Django for Back End
+- Unity, Opengl and Network Programming for Game Development
-- C for Systems Programming
-- Unity for Game Development
+- AWS and Linux for Infosec
-- Kotlin and Dart for Mobile Development
+- Microcontrollers and Communication Protocols like LoraWan and MQTT for IoT

 ---